-- have liver or kidney problems - have lung problems (respiratory disease) - have or have had depression, mood problems, or suicidal thoughts or behavior - have any other medical problems - are pregnant or plan to become pregnant.
-It is not known if CLONOTRIL PLUS can harm your unborn baby. - Tell your healthcare provider right away if you become pregnant while taking CLONOTRIL PLUS.
-You and your healthcare provider will decide if you should take CLONOTRIL PLUS while you are pregnant. - Are breastfeeding or plan to breastfeed?
-CLONOTRIL PLUS can pass into breast milk.
-You and your healthcare provider should decide how you will feed your baby while you take CLONOTRIL PLUS.

-If you have epilepsy.
-Treatment with CLONOTRIL PLUS should be stopped if seizures occur or if there is an increase in the seizure frequency.

-- If you have diabetes.
-Treatment with CLONOTRIL PLUS may alter glycaemic control.
-Insulin and/or oral hypoglycaemic dosage may need to be adjusted. - If you have a decreased level of sodium in the blood. - If you have a tendency to easily develop bleedings or bruises. - If you are receiving electroconvulsive treatment. - If you have coronary heart disease. - If you suffer or have suffered from heart problems or have recently had a heart attack. - If you have a low resting heart-rate and/or you know that you may have salt depletion as a result of prolonged severe diarrhoea and vomiting (Being sick) or usage of diuretics (water tablets). - If you experience a fast or irregular heartbeat, fainting, collapse or dizziness on standing up, which may indicate abnormal functioning of the heart rate.

-• If you have or have previously had eye problems, such as certain kinds of glaucoma (increased pressure in the eye).
+- Have liver or kidney problems. - Have lung problems (respiratory disease). - Have or have had depression, mood problems, or suicidal thoughts or behavior. - Have any other medical problems. - Are pregnant or plan to become pregnant.
+It is not known if C-PRAM S PLUS can harm your unborn baby. - if you become pregnant while taking C-PRAM S PLUS.
+You and your healthcare provider will decide if you should take C-PRAM S PLUS while you are pregnant. - Are breastfeeding or plan to breastfeed?
+C-PRAM S PLUS can pass into breast milk.
+You and your healthcare provider should decide how you will feed your baby while you take C-PRAM S PLUS. - have epilepsy.
+Treatment with C-PRAM S PLUS should be stopped if seizures occur or if there is an increase in the seizure frequency. - have diabetes.
+Treatment with C-PRAM S PLUS may alter glycaemic control.
+Insulin and/or oral hypoglycaemic dosage may need to be adjusted. - have a decreased level of sodium in the blood. - have a tendency to easily develop bleedings or bruises. - are receiving electroconvulsive treatment. - have coronary heart disease. - suffer or have suffered from heart problems or have recently had a heart attack. - have a low resting heart-rate and/or you know that you may have salt depletion as a result of prolonged severe diarrhoea and vomiting (Being sick) or usage of diuretics (water tablets). - experience a fast or irregular heartbeat, fainting, collapse or dizziness on standing up, which may indicate abnormal functioning of the heart rate. - have or have previously had eye problems, such as certain kinds of glaucoma (increased pressure in the eye). - Medicines like Escitalopram Tablets (so called SSRIs/SNRIs) may cause symptoms of sexual dysfunction.
+In some cases, these symptoms have continued after stopping treatment.